Ryagg/scifi_zone/README.md

 ---

 I used Balsamiq to plan the site’s layout for different viewports (mobile and tablet).
 To better demonstrate the differences, I sort my wireframes by page and show both versions next to each other.
-All wireframes for this project can be found in the [wireframes sub-directory](https://github.com/Ryagg/scifi_zone/tree/main/wireframes).
+All wireframes for this project can be found in the [project's wiki wireframes sub-directory](https://github.com/Ryagg/scifi_zone/wiki/wireframes/).

 ### **Database Schema**